leafycodes/simon-says-game-js/README.md

 - Progressive difficulty - sequences get longer as you advance
 - Score tracking with high score persistence
 - Visual and interactive feedback
-- Responsive design (works on desktop and mobile)
+- Desktop Only Design (keyboard and mouse support, no touch support)
 - Simple, clean interface

 ## How to Play